docker-archive/swarm-microservice-demo-v1/README.md

 # Architecture

 An Interlock load balancer (ha\_proxy plugin) sits in front of N web containers, each of which runs a simple Python (Flask) app that accepts votes and queues them into a redis container on the same node.
 These N web (+ redis) nodes capture votes quickly and can scale up to any value of N since they operate independently.
-Any level of expected voting traffic can thus be accomodated.
+Any level of expected voting traffic can thus be accommodated.

 Asynchronously, M background workers running on separate nodes scan through those N redis containers, dequeueing votes, de-duplicating them (to prevent double voting) and committing the results to a single postgres container that runs on its own node.